almostearthling/when-command/support/docs/install.md

 [`◀ Main`](main.md)

-[^1]: these steps might not be required on distributions, like _Linux Mint_, that natively support system tray icons.
+[^1]: these steps might not be required on some distributions, like _Linux Mint_, that natively support system tray icons.
-[^2]: optional, but in fact allow the application to show the tray menu as in Windows and the tray icon to be rendered in a nice way.
+[^2]: optional, but in fact allow the application to show the tray menu and the tray icon to be rendered in a nice way.